-Figure 4: Validation of XCH4 retrieved by GOSAT-RemoTeC with ground based TCCON measurements for gain H (Top left), gain H year 2017 only (top right), gain M (bottom left) and sunglint (bottom right) soundings.
-N(coloc) indicates the number of GOSAT-TCCON colocations, B indicates the bias between GOSAT and TCCON, and STD the standard deviation of the GOSAT TCCON difference (for individual measurements) and B_station the station to station bias.
+Figure 4: Validation of XCH4 retrieved by GOSAT-RemoTeC with ground based TCCON measurements for gain H (Top left), gain H year 2018 only (top right), gain M (bottom left) and sunglint (bottom right) soundings.
+N(coloc) indicates the number of GOSAT-TCCON colocations, B indicates the bias between GOSAT and TCCON, and STD the standard deviation of the GOSAT TCCON difference (for individual measurements) and B station the station to station bias.

-The above figures all show a strong correlation of the retrieved (bias-corrected) XCH4 with the TCCON XCH4 ($r \sim 0.9$).
+The above figures all show a strong correlation of the retrieved (bias-corrected) XCH4 with the TCCON XCH4 (r \sim 0.9).
 This gives us confidence that our bias correction based on the retrieved albedo works correctly and takes out most of the bias.
-The 2017 only data however shows a remaining bias of 6 ppb.
-This might be due the fact that only Lamont has any significant amount of co-located soundings and the bias correction is determined by the whole timeseries for all stations.
+The 2018 only data shows a remaining bias of 0.13 ppb.